Yes I’ve a family member who is autistic, and we deal with him this way….

-Some like being with people possibly centre of attraction, where others like me much prefer they own company or better still out in the wilderness of Dartmoor away from all the noise and “busyness” of the world.
+Some like being with people and possibly being the centre of attraction, where others like me much prefer their own company or better still out in the wilderness of Dartmoor away from all the noise and “busyness” of the world.

 You see, we are all very different, just like those who are not autistic are not the same, not clones of one model, so it puzzles me no end when people come out with the most daft ideas that there is one way to deal with autism, or that there is one way in which autistic people should act or behave, and if we stray from such…..well then people get all confused and say “that’s not how you should act..”

 People with autism are unique , different, and do not fit into “one mould”